Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Numerical Experiments

-where definitions and values of parameters are specified in Table~~\ref{tab:pendulum}.
-By convention, we assign $\theta$ to be the \textit{clockwise} angular displacement between the rod and the dashed line.

-The control objective is to steer the pendulum to the origin by applying a limited torque $u \in [-0.05, 0.05]$ in $\SI{}{\newton\meter}$ at the joint.
 The MPC design highlights a sampling interval of $\SI{0.1}{\second}$, a planning horizon $N = 5$, and three optimization variables per step, resulting in a linearly-constrained quadratic programming (LCQP) of $\SI{0.5}{\second}$ prediction horizon and 15 variables.
 Plant nonlinearity is handled through linearizing around the equilibrium, leading to a linear time-invariant system.
-We apply a standard MAMPC to control the pendulum with